 NEW ORLEANS — A deaf individual has not shown that a hospital discriminated against him by failing to secure a live interpreter during his hourlong stay, a federal judge in Louisiana said in granting summary judgment June 15 (Joseph Lockwood v.
 Our Lady of the Lake Hospital Inc., No. 17-509, M.D.
 La., 2020 U.S. Dist.
 LEXIS 103979).

 WASHINGTON, D.C. — In light of a recent U.S. Supreme Court ruling, a U.S. Court of Federal Claims judge on June 12 further stayed a dispute between an insolvent insurer’s liquidators and the U.S. government over an alleged violation of South Carolina insurance law after an offset of $36 million under the reinsurance program of the Patient Protection and Affordable Care Act (ACA) (Raymond G. Farmer, et al. v.
 The United States, No. 18-1484, Fed.
 Clms.).

-WASHINGTON, D.C. — Rulings that found the Patient Protection and Affordable Care Act (ACA) individual mandate unconstitutional present no immediate impact and do not need to be addressed in an expedited fashion, a trio of Supreme Court respondents told the court Jan.
-10 (California, et al. v.
+WASHINGTON, D.C. — Having heard from petitioners that the respondents lack standing or a meritorious challenge to the Patient Protection and Affordable Care Act (ACA) individual mandate, the U.S. Supreme Court on May 13 heard from groups as diverse as Indian tribes, a pair of states and various medical experts that the court should at the very least sever the provision from the rest of the law (California, et al. v.
 Texas, et al, No. 19-840, United States House of Representatives v.
 Texas, et al., No. 19-841, U.S. Sup.).